Pre Conference Institute

 Conflict in supervised parenting time settings can escalate quickly, but it doesn't have to.
 This interactive workshop equips participants with tested tools to de-escalate situations before they spiral, grounded in trauma-informed and child-centered practice.
 Drawing on real-world cases, presenters will share the LEAPS framework (Listen, Empathize, Ask, Paraphrase, Summarize) alongside additional verbal, non-verbal, and environmental techniques staff can use to calm heightened emotions.

 Participants will experience scenario-based practice with de-escalation scripts and problem-solve challenging situations in small groups.
-They’ll also explore common pitfalls (tone, body language, unintentional triggers), adaptations that reduce stress, and clear documentation methods that protect both children and programs.
-Attendees will leave with a De-escalation Toolkit including scripts, quick-reference prompts, and a reflection practice for staff to use in the moment.
-The body can't go where the brain hasn't been.
+They also explore common pitfalls (tone, body language, unintentional triggers), adaptations that reduce stress, and clear documentation methods that protect both children and providers.
+Attendees will leave with a de-escalation toolkit including scripts, quick-reference prompts, and reflective practices for staff to use in the moment, as the body can't go where the brain hasn't been.
 This training gives professionals the rehearsal they need to stay calm, centered, and safe.

 Workshop Title: Bridging the Gap: From Therapeutic Supervised Visitation to Reunification Therapy, A Continuum of Care Model